KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

     Solr Dataset, Document type selected.

-    The **Query** field is the Solr query using the Solr standard query sintax.
+    The **Query** field is the Solr query using the Solr standard query syntax.
     The **Collection** field is the **core**, in Solr, the term core is used to refer to a single index and associated transaction log and configuration files (including the solrconfig.xml and Schema files, among others).
 Your Solr installation can have multiple cores if needed, which allows you to index data with different structures in the same server, and maintain more control over how your data is presented to different audiences.
 In SolrCloud mode you will be more familiar with the term collection.
 Behind the scenes a collection consists of one or more cores.

 **Documents**